vitejs/vite/docs/guide/dep-pre-bundling.md

    By pre-bundling `lodash-es` into a single module, we now only need one HTTP request instead!

+Note that this only applies in development mode.

 ## Automatic Dependency Discovery

 If an existing cache is not found, Vite will crawl your source code and automatically discover dependency imports (i.e. "bare imports" that expect to be resolved from `node_modules`) and use these found imports as entry points for the pre-bundle.
 The pre-bundling is performed with `esbuild` so it's typically very fast.